temporalio/documentation/docs/go/how-to-develop-a-worker-program-in-go.md

 w.registerWorkflow(WorkflowC)
 ```

+### Registering with options

+Options can be applied when the Type is registered.

-An Activity Type name can be customized to something other than the function name using the <preview page={HowToSetRegisterActivityOptionsInGo}>`RegisterActivityWithOptions`</preview> call.
+For example, an Activity Type name can be customized to something other than the function name using the <preview page={HowToSetRegisterActivityOptionsInGo}>`RegisterActivityWithOptions`</preview> call.

-A Workflow Type name can be customized to something other than the function name using the <preview page={HowToSetRegisterWorkflowOptionsInGo}>`RegisterWorkflowWithOptions`</preview> call.
+And a Workflow Type name can be customized to something other than the function name using the <preview page={HowToSetRegisterWorkflowOptionsInGo}>`RegisterWorkflowWithOptions`</preview> call.

 <RelatedReadContainer>
   <RelatedReadItem page={HowToDevelopAnActivityDefinitionInGo} />